Frequently Asked Questions

 Everywhere, and they do all kinds of different stuff.
-Lots of people in the studios working on games and movies, broadcast animators, matte painters, etc. And a lot of you-never-thought-of-that stuff like digital media specialist at the Peace Corps, interactive designer for E-Bay, making 3D virtual stores for Proctor and Gamble, etc. See for yourself in the digital media alumni group on Facebook: http://goo.gl/7wQmRm It’s a long list.
+Many of students are in the studios working on games and movies, broadcast animators, matte painters, etc. And a lot of you-never-thought-of-that stuff like digital media specialist at the Peace Corps, interactive designer for E-Bay, making 3D virtual stores for Proctor and Gamble, etc. See for yourself in the digital media alumni group on Facebook: http://goo.gl/7wQmRm It’s a long list.

 What kind of computers and software do you have in the lab?

 We have Boxx graphics workstations in the labs that have 32Gb of ram, SSD drives, nVidia Quadro M4000 (8 Gb), dual monitors, and 16 cores.
 We also have a lab of Cintiq monitors.
 And we have a 100-seat render farm for cranking out animation.